TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/forms_advanced.md

 So just pass `#select_tag` the name it should use for your chosen value and the collection and it will output the exact same thing!

-If you want to avoid the whole `options_for_select` thing altogether and your form is designed to build a model instance (e.g. a Post object), just use the more generic `#select` helper in your view:
+<span id='select-knowledge-check'>If you want to avoid the whole `options_for_select` thing altogether and your form is designed to build a model instance (e.g. a Post object), just use the more generic `#select` helper in your view:</span>

 ~~~ruby
   # app/views/posts/new.html.erb